lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **New in _MTL_ 2.5**

+- _MTL_ 2.5 has 5 Data Tabs and 5 Viz Tabs.
+- ** COPY OVER FROM JENN"S BRANCH**
-- Suicide and Behavior Risk Flags now has its own tab!
+- (New!)
+Suicide and Behavior Risk Flags now has its own tab!
    - We know staff pay close attention behavioral and suicide risk and have now pulled those data and visualizations into their own separate tabs.
-- _MTL_ 2.5 now has 5 Data Tabs and 5 Viz Tabs.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_5_data_5_viz_tabs.gif?raw=true)](#DontLink)